 Plant Duranta With:

-What would we do without impatiens?
-It's the old reliable for shade gardens when you want eye-popping color all season long.
-The plants bloom in just about every color except true blue and are well suited to growing in containers or in the ground.
+These shade-loving plants bloom in just about every color except true blue and are well suited to growing in containers or in the ground.
 If you have a bright spot indoors, you may be able to grow impatiens all year as an indoor plant.

 Among the most popular container-garden plants, sweet potato vine is a vigorous grower that you can count on to make a big impact.
 Its colorful foliage, in shades of chartreuse or purple, accents just about any other plant.
 Grow a few together in a large pot, and they'll make a big impact on their own.
 Sweet potato vines do best during the warm days of summer and prefer moist, well-drained soil.
 They thrive in sun or shade.